project-hatohol/HAPI-2.0-Specification/en/README.md

 ## Operating overview

-The following sequence figure describes basic operating of procedures request and response that are exchanged between Hatohol server and Hatohol arm plugin.
+The following sequence figure describes basic operations of procedures request and response that are exchanged between Hatohol server and Hatohol arm plugin.

 ```